 Open the lid very carefully (the contents will be very hot) and stir and gently mash the contents a little using a spoon or ladle.

-Add little more water for the right consistency as you prefer (I added one more cup of water), and also add the black pepper powder, stir and simmer for about a minute.
+Add little more water for the right consistency as you prefer (I added one more cup of water), and also add the black pepper powder, stir and simmer for about a minute (you may add chopped greens like spinach leaves or kale for extra nutrition and flavor and you may also add heavy cream once you prepare the soup to make it more creamier in texture if you like as explained in notes)!

 Serve the soup hot or you may save it for later use.